Kelso333/100-days-of-code/log.md

 ### Day 7: September 25, 2017

 **Today's Progress**: Started a Todo List App.
-Was able to add CSS and get the input started
+Added CSS and get the input started.

 **Thoughts:** Can't wait to start messing with JS in this project.